Review: The penultimate episode of Star Trek: Discovery season 2 “Such Sweet Sorrow, Part I”

 That’s quite a list, and on the whole, they land effectively.
 The Tilly/Burham goodbye is especially noteworthy, considering the history these two characters have.
 This goodbye should have actually been more fleshed out considering how close those two are, but the time that could have been used for Tilly was instead granted for a scene where the crew opts to stay with Burham and help her complete her mission.
 A fair trade, and one that serves to highlight not just the familial bond Burham and Tilly share, but the entire Discovery crew.

-- This episode was directed by Olatunde Osunsanmi, who is currently executive producer and previously directed two season one episodes, two season two episodes, and the Short Trek episode “Calypso.”
+- This episode was directed by Olatunde Osunsanmi, who is currently the executive producer and previously directed two first and second season episodes, along with the Star Trek: Short Treks episode “Calypso.”

 - Even if Control raised the shields on Discovery to prevent it from being destroyed, couldn’t the Enterprise just repeatedly pound it with torpedoes and phasers until it’s destroyed?
 Discovery isn’t invincible, especially since the Enterprise is a more powerful ship.

 - Just how many worker bees and shuttles do the two ships have?
 In any case, fighter-based Star Trek combat is reminiscent of Star Trek: Shattered Universe.
-Anybody play that game?
+Does anybody play that game?